Leaves of Absence - UTDBP3054

 The amount paid to the estate will be at the employee's compensation rate at the time of death but will not include longevity or hazardous duty pay.

-Sick Leave Pool Administration
+Sick Leave Pool Policy and Administration

 In accordance with the provisions of Texas Government Code 661.001, the University allows eligible employees to voluntarily donate accrued sick leave hours to a sick leave pool.
 Upon meeting the requirements set out in this policy, eligible employees may apply to withdraw unearned sick leave hours from the UTD sick leave pool.
 The sick leave pool assists employees when they, or eligible family members, suffer a catastrophic illness or injury.

-Catastrophic illness or injury: A severe condition or combination of conditions affecting the mental or physical health of an employee, or an employee's immediate family, that requires the services of a licensed practitioner for a prolonged period of time; that forces the employee to exhaust all leave time earned by the employee, and that forces the employee to loss compensation from the University.
+Catastrophic illness or injury: A severe condition or combination of conditions affecting the mental or physical health of an employee, or an employee's immediate family, that requires the services of a licensed practitioner for a prolonged period of time; that forces the employee to exhaust all leave time earned by the employee, and that forces the employee to lose compensation from the University.
 Note: This definition was established by the Board of Trustees of the Employee Retirement System of Texas in accordance with 661.004 (b).

 Severe condition or combination of conditions: A medical or mental condition that: